Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-06.md

-# FEW 2.4 class 4 - Native Components Part 1
+# FEW 2.4 class 4 - React Native

 Mobile is the land of small screens in portrait orientation, tall and narrow.
 This is a different environment from the desktop where screens are large and wide.
 Building mobile apps require developers to think differently to make applications that work in small spaces.